Accommodation on Ao Kao Beach comprises boutique resorts, bungalow operations, guesthouses and a small hotel spread out right along its 3km length.

 Per Night: BB

-On the road behind Makathanee and TK Huts, standard bungalows in a small garden area.
-No restaurant yet but motorbieks available and WiFi.
-Could suit long stay, no frills.
+On the road behind Makathanee and TK Huts, standard bungalows in a small garden area combined with a new 2 storey accommodation block.
+No restaurant yet but motorbikes available and WiFi.
+Clean and well run.

 TK Huts